DiLi-Lab/PoTeC/stimuli/ANNOTATION.md

 * **Sentence beginning**: If the word is the first word of a sentence.
 * **Word/Char indices in sentence/text**: Several types of positional information on the words and characters in the text or sentences was added as tags.

+### Dependency Trees
+In addition to the word tags, we provide dependency trees for all of the texts.
+The trees were created using the tool [benepar](https://pypi.org/project/benepar/).
+The trees are provided as a list of tuples, where the tuples contain the word, PoS-tag and are nested according to the sentence structure.
+Small manual corrections were made to adjust the trees for the same sentence splits as in the word features files defined by ``sent_index_in_text``.
+Apart from that, further manual correction might be necessary to correct mistakes in the dependency trees made by the tool.

+`dependency_trees_tsv`

 ## DlexDB annotations

 Moreover, for each word, several word length measures, lexical frequency measures, and lexical neighborhood measures